What is the ancient human-made Japanese Kana script?(2)

 Key Example

-- Kojiki (712 AD) and Man’yÅshÅ« (759 AD) are early examples where precursor forms of kana (man’yÅgana) were used.
-Man’yÅgana was a system that used kanji phonetically to represent Japanese sounds, eventually evolving into hiragana and katakana.
+- The Kojiki (712 AD) and Man’yōshū (759 AD) are early examples where the precursor to kana, known as man’yōgana, was used.
+Man’yōgana was a system that used Chinese characters (kanji) phonetically to represent Japanese sounds.
+Over time, this system evolved into the modern scripts of hiragana and katakana.

 - Japanese kana are an excellent illustration of how scripts can evolve from external influences (Chinese characters) into distinct systems tailored to a language’s needs.